aws/aws-iot-device-sdk-embedded-C/README.md

 The AWS IoT Device Defender library has no dependencies on additional libraries other than the standard C library.
 It also doesn’t have any platform dependencies, such as threading or synchronization.
 It can be used with any MQTT library and any JSON library (see [demos](demos/defender) with coreMQTT and coreJSON).

 See memory requirements for the latest release [here](https://aws.github.io/aws-iot-device-sdk-embedded-C/202211.00/libraries/aws/device-defender-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#defender_memory_requirements).

-#### AWS IoT Over-the-air Update

-The [AWS IoT Over-the-air Update](https://github.com/aws/ota-for-aws-iot-embedded-sdk) (OTA) library enables you to manage the notification of a newly available update, download the update, and perform cryptographic verification of the firmware update.
-Using the OTA library, you can logically separate firmware updates from the application running on your devices.
-You can also use the library to send other files (e.g. images, certificates) to one or more devices registered with AWS IoT.
-More details about OTA library can be found in [AWS IoT Over-the-air Update documentation](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html).

-The AWS IoT Over-the-air Update library has a dependency on [coreJSON](https://github.com/FreeRTOS/coreJSON) for parsing of JSON job document and [tinyCBOR](https://github.com/intel/tinycbor.git) for decoding encoded data streams, other than the standard C library.
-It can be used with any MQTT library, HTTP library, and operating system (e.g. Linux, FreeRTOS).

-See memory requirements for the latest release [here](https://aws.github.io/aws-iot-device-sdk-embedded-C/202211.00/libraries/aws/ota-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#ota_memory_requirements).

 #### AWS IoT Fleet Provisioning